FWC Mania logo

 Host Markets

-For the wider tournament picture, start with FIFA World Cup 2026 coverage and then use the broadcasting guide to compare South Korea's setup with the other major markets.
+To see how South Korea's setup compares with the global rights landscape, start with FIFA World Cup 2026 coverage and then use the broadcasting guide for the full rights map.

 ChannelLanguageAccessCoverage

-Additional new-media supportKoreanWill be updated soonSouth Korea's wider digital match distribution can still evolve closer to kickoff.
+Additional new-media supportKoreanExpected with local rightsSouth Korea's wider digital match distribution can still evolve closer to kickoff.

-How to Watch FIFA World Cup 2026 Online in South Korea
+How to Stream FIFA World Cup 2026 in South Korea

 Best Digital Route